🇶🇦 Travel Insurance for Qatar

 Qatar is one of the few destinations where travel health insurance is not just advisable but effectively mandatory.
 Under rules enforced by the Ministry of Public Health, visitors who need a visa in advance must hold a valid health insurance policy before a visit visa is issued, and the policy must cover emergency and accident care within Qatar.
 Travellers eligible for a visa on arrival are exempt for the first 30 days, but anyone staying longer must buy cover.
 The basic government scheme costs around QAR 50 (roughly US$14) per month and provides up to QAR 150,000 of emergency cover with no deductible; GCC citizens are exempt.
 You can satisfy the requirement with an approved international policy as long as it explicitly covers Qatar for your full stay.

-The basic mandatory policy is genuinely minimal — emergency and accident care only, capped at QAR 150,000, with body repatriation limited to QAR 10,000.
-It does not cover trip cancellation, baggage, or medical evacuation to your home country.
+The basic mandatory policy is genuinely minimal — emergency and accident care only, capped at QAR 150,000.
+It does not cover trip cancellation, baggage, routine treatment or anything non-urgent.
 For most international travellers a comprehensive travel insurance policy that includes Qatar is the sensible choice: it meets the entry requirement and fills the gaps the basic scheme leaves open.

 Healthcare & Medical Costs in Qatar